 Brand managers often waste time searching for appropriate digital assets, either on a free platform like Google Drive or Dropbox, or on an internal server.

-Having a single location for your digital assets, particularly one that uses an intuitive metadata schema and simple workflows, ensures that everyone can interact with your assets without causing chaos, but which DAM system is best?
+Having a single location for your digital assets, particularly one that uses an intuitive metadata schema and simple workflows, ensures that everyone can interact with your assets without causing chaos, but which vendor offers the best Digital Asset Management software?

 If you're looking at different platforms at the moment, we've done some research to help you make the best decision and created the Digital Asset Management comparison checklist below.